 Set a schedule.

-For example, you could use the first couple of hours every morning to planning your day, responding to emails, and updating your social channels.
+For example, you could use the first couple of hours every morning to plan your day, respond to emails, and update your social channels.
 After that, you would set aside between nine and noon for work, take an hour lunch break, and then work from one to four.
-From four to five you could get back to emails or returning phone calls.
+From four to five you could get back to emails or return phone calls.

 Enjoy what you do.

-As freelancer Deji Atoyebi writes, “some people go into freelancing for the money and end up not having passion for what they do.
-This is probably the best way to end up frustrated, if you ask me.”
+As freelancer Deji Atoyebi writes, “some people go into freelancing for the money and end up not having a passion for what they do.
+This is probably the best way to end up frustrated if you ask me.”

 “Truth is: no one gets contented by doing what he or she doesn’t love.
 If you’ve got wavering commitment towards something, several things could go wrong.”

 “To not end up frustrated, you need to grow a passion for the freelance life.
 Most importantly, ensure what you’re doing is what you really love.
 Don’t choose to be a content marketer if you’d make a good designer.
 Don’t choose to be a web developer if you’d be more satisfied with being an SEO specialist.”

 “Make your job what you enjoy, not endure.”